Linguistics

 Hours: 24L/12T

 Introduction to Language is a general-interest course on language.
 Possible topics include: the structure of language; how language changes over time, the social and psychological aspects of language, language and culture, the origin of language, writing systems, and language acquisition.
-(This course cannot be used as an entrance to programs in linguistics, and cannot be used as a prerequisite to any linguistics courses unless otherwise indicated.)
+(This course does not count towards the Linguistics minor, major, or specialist programs.)

 Exclusion: LIN100Y1, LIN101H1, LIN102H1, LIN101H5, LIN102H5, LINA01H3, LINA02H3, ANT253H1, LIN200H5